ctsexton/portfolio/static/content.md

     code: https://github.com/metro-ontime
     description: Performance tracking for the Los Angeles Metro Rail Network.
     bullets:
-      - Lead a partnership between Hack for LA & LA Metro to build an open-source on-time performance tool for the train network.
+      - Led a partnership between Hack for LA & LA Metro to build an open-source on-time performance tool for the train network.
       - Architected & coded a data analysis engine in Python to track vehicle locations over time and run automated statistical analyses continuously.
       - Optimized Python execution on large data sets with Pandas and Numpy libraries, achieving low computation times under tight resource contraints.
       - Wrote unit tests to improve reliability, resulting in a robust codebase that copes with challenging time and scheduling conditions.